Tianjia Huang

 Postdoctoral Researcher at Texas A&M University, USA (07/2025 - Present)

-Advisor: Dr. Birol Dindoruk and Dr. Russell Johns -
+Advisor: Dr. Birol Dindoruk (NAE Member) and Dr. Russell Johns (NAE Member) -

 Affiliate Student Intern at Lawrence Berkeley National Laboratory, USA (08/2024 - Present)